Sandbox backends

 Do you have an existing Kubernetes cluster?

-Is your workload primarily short, sporadic Mode 1/2 jobs (event-driven)?
+Is your workload primarily short, sporadic Sandboxed/Identity jobs (event-driven)?

 Do you need workloads beyond OCI-container isolation?

-└── YES → wait for FirecrackerBackend (or accept the gap; Docker + K8s are the supported defaults).
+└── YES → wait for Firecracker, or accept the gap.
+Docker + Kubernetes are

 1. Conflating "backend" in conversation.
-Always say "Sandbox backend" or "Identity backend" — never just "backend."
-The two are independent and confusion costs hours.
+Always say "sandbox backend" or "identity backend" — never just "backend."
+The two are independent and the confusion costs hours.

-3. Building features that assume a specific Sandbox backend.
-The sandbox warm-pool, per-run cleanup, and redaction all sit on the abstract Protocol.
-New features should specify behavior in terms of the Protocol, not in terms of docker exec.
+3. Building features that assume a specific sandbox backend.
+The warm-pool, per-run cleanup, and redaction all sit on the abstract sandbox interface.
+New features should specify behavior in terms of the interface, not in terms of docker exec.

-This page picks the backend; the sandboxing handbook configures the worker once chosen.
+This page picks the backend; the sandboxing handbook walks through the worker-side configuration once you've chosen.